 Similarly to edibles, this is usually a trial-and-error process, so we recommend you start with the smallest dose and slowly increase the dosage as you go.
 During this process, it’s vital to monitor your reactions.
 Since the pills will take at least an hour and a half to kick in, you should definitely be patient.

 If you take the pills recreationally, then take note of how long it takes for that particular dose to kick in, but don’t take any seconds the first time.
 If you’re taking them for medical reasons, for example, to relieve pain, then you should do the same, but also take note of how long the effects last, so you can calculate when it’s time for your next dose.

-This is important if you’re trying to achieve prolonged pain relief, so if the effects last for about 6-7 hours, you should take the other pill about an hour before the effects of the first ones are expected to start wearing off.
+This is important if you’re trying to achieve prolonged pain relief, so if the effects of THC capsules last for about 6-7 hours, you should take the other pill about an hour before the effects of the first ones are expected to start wearing off.

 Finding the perfect dose for your unique needs can be challenging if you’re impatient, but it will be worth it in the end.